atanas-zlatev-98/Braga-Luxury-Watches/README.md

 * Product tile - created empty elements that serve as placeholders for the data we get from the template function.

 * Sorting mechanism - for the sorting mechanims i used a select element with four options in it: Sort by Price(Ascending or Descending) and sort by Name(A-z and Z-a) each of the options in the select element have a value.
-Then i get the select element by its class(example: "const sortingList = document.querySelector(".sorting-list")") and then use it with a .addEventListener, so every time we change the option we get a different value depending on what we select.
+Then i get the select element by its class(example: const sortingList = document.querySelector(".sorting-list")) and then use it with a .addEventListener, so every time we change the option we get a different value depending on what we select.
 Then i use a simple if-else statement, to define on what to sort price or name.
 Example: (if (e.target.value === 'asc') { dataSort.sort((a, b) => { return a.price - b.price });}) this will sort the products by ascending price.

 * Add to cart button - each cart button has a onClick={addCart()} function that just shows an alert with the text "Product added to cart".